flintwinters/Forj/README.md

 ## Overview

+Forj is a programming language designed for expressive metaprogramming and low-level control.

+Some sort of graphics like Raylib or SDL will be exposed from C to Forj eventually, for making games and GUI.

 I would like to collaborate on this project with others.
 Join the discord here [https://discord.gg/9dVuQs6wYg](https://discord.gg/9dVuQs6wYg).

-Forj is a programming language designed for expressive metaprogramming and low-level control.

 It is most similar to [Joy](https://github.com/Wodan58/Joy) and Lisp.